-

 * <blockquote>

-* The JVM will record optimization information about the current application
+* The JVM records optimization information for the current application in the AOT configuration

 *